How to Recreate Reddit with Dgraph and Vue.js

 We’ll be using Prettier and TSLint for our linting needs throughout this guide, but feel free to use whatever setup you prefer.
 If you wish to use the same solution, you’ll want to configure your editor to execute Prettier/linting upon save.
 That’s beyond the scope of this article, but check out the prettier-vscode and Prettier + WebStorm documentation for more details on using some popular editors.

-I also recommend adding some additional rules to the project tslint.json
+I also recommend adding some additional rules to the project tslint.json file to disable the no-console and trailing-comma rules.

 {